gautambhetanabhotla/buy-and-sell/README.md

 - Gemini 1.5 Flash for the chatbot

 ## Functionality

-- Login, logout and signup for emails ending under the domain `iiit.ac.in` or any subdomain.
+- Login, logout and signup with email.
 - Browse for items on sale, with provisions for adding items to cart, filtering based on name, categories and sellers.
 - Look at items in your cart, with the option to remove them from the cart and placing an order for the items.
 - Check out the orders you've placed.
 Filter between pending and closed orders.